wchoiac/DIP1/README.md

 # DIP1
 Final Year Project for Storing and Accessing Medical Records Using Blockchain Technology

+## Blockchain Platform (Validator Software and Full Node Software)
+Written in Java and handles blockchain ecosystem and provides APIs for utilization and management

 ## Patient Mobile Application (Android)
 Mobile Application dedicated for patients